Need to know

 "That can mean the purifier will clear the room's air faster on its highest setting, but still comfortably keep the air clear on its lowest and quietest speed (good for when you're trying to sleep)."

 Find out more about CADR and the Dyson-specific test method known as POLAR, in our air purifier buying guide.

-There's nothing worse than being hit with unexpected costs, so if you're considering whether you should buy an air purifier, ensure you take into account the cost of replacement filters, which can add up quickly.
+If you're considering buying an air purifier, make sure you take into account the cost of replacement filters, which can add up quickly.